V-2 rocket: Technical details

-The warhead was another source of trouble.
+The warhead was a source of trouble.
 The explosive used was amatol 60/40 detonated by an electric contact fuze.
 Amatol had the advantage of stability, and the warhead was protected by a thick layer of glass wool, but even so it could still explode during the re-entry phase.
 The warhead weighed 975 kg and contained 910 kg of explosive.
-The warhead's percentage by weight that was explosive was 93%, a very great percentage when compared with other types of munition.
+The warhead's explosive percentage by weight was 93%, a very high portion compared to other types of munitions.

-A protective layer of glass wool was also used for the fuel tanks so the A-4 did not have a tendency to form ice, a problem which plagued other early ballistic missiles such as the balloon tank-design SM-65 Atlas which entered US service in 1959.
+A protective layer of glass wool was also used for the fuel tanks to prevent the A-4 from forming ice, a problem which plagued other early ballistic missiles such as the balloon tank-design SM-65 Atlas which entered US service in 1959.
 The tanks held 4173 kg of ethyl alcohol and 5553 kg of oxygen.

 The V-2 was guided by four external rudders on the tail fins, and four internal graphite vanes in the jet stream at the exit of the motor.
 These 8 control surfaces were controlled by Helmut Hölzer's analog computer, the Mischgerät, via electrical-hydraulic servomotors, based on electrical signals from the gyros.
 The Siemens Vertikant LEV-3 guidance system consisted of two free gyroscopes (a horizontal for pitch and a vertical with two degrees of freedom for yaw and roll) for lateral stabilization, coupled with a PIGA accelerometer, or the Walter Wolman radio control system, to control engine cutoff at a specified velocity.
 Other gyroscopic systems used in the A-4 included Kreiselgeräte's SG-66 and SG-70.
 The V-2 was launched from a pre-surveyed location, so the distance and azimuth to the target were known.
 Fin 1 of the missile was aligned to the target azimuth.

-Some later V-2s used "guide beams", radio signals transmitted from the ground, to keep the missile on course, but the first models used a simple analog computer that adjusted the azimuth for the rocket, and the flying distance was controlled by the timing of the engine cut-off, Brennschluss, ground-controlled by a Doppler system or by different types of on-board integrating accelerometers.
+Some later V-2s used "guide beams", radio signals transmitted from the ground, as an added input to the Mischgerät analog computer to keep the missile on course in azimuth.
+The flying distance was controlled by the timing of the engine cut-off, Brennschluss, ground-controlled by a Doppler system or by different types of on-board integrating accelerometers.
 Thus, range was a function of engine burn time, which ended when a specific velocity was achieved.
 Just before engine cutoff, thrust was reduced to eight tons, in an effort to avoid any water hammer problems a rapid cutoff could cause.